Studying in UK vs USA: A Comprehensive Comparison

 The tuition fees in the UK and the USA vary depending on the university and the course you’re studying.
 In general, studying in the USA is more expensive than studying in the UK.
 According to the College Board, the average cost of tuition and fees for the 2020-2021 academic year was $37,650 at private colleges and $10,560 at public colleges in the USA.
 In the UK, the average cost of tuition fees for international students is around £20,000 per year for undergraduate studies and around £25,000 per year for postgraduate studies.

-Related Article: Studying in UK for International Students
+Related Article: Study Economics in UK: A Comprehensive Guide for International Students

 Scholarships and Financial Aid